AI decision infrastructure: how the record gets built.

 Every comparison persists to a Postgres trend table (eval_runs).
 The system supports founder judgment today, design-partner judgment once contracted, and outcome-signal judgment once those exist.

-Current model-pin matrix — five of five eval-backed.
+Current model-pin matrix: five of five eval-backed.

-Decision rules — when do we ship a pin change?
+Decision rules: when do we ship a pin change?

 - Tied eval result.
-Defend the current pin by secondary criteria — typically vendor diversification.
+Defend the current pin by secondary criteria, typically vendor diversification.
 The chairman and critic both came back tied; current pins maintained because switching would concentrate roles on a single vendor.

-- Architectural override.Even when a candidate wins on quality, if shipping it would duplicate an existing pin (same model on two roles), we hold.
-The builder eval showed 3-1 for o3-pro, but o3-pro was already the chairman candidate pool at the time — duplicating would defeat the "five distinct reasoners" premise.
-Builder pin stays at gpt-5.4-pro pending a non-duplicating candidate.
+- Architectural override.
+Even when a candidate wins on quality, if shipping it would duplicate an existing pin (same model on two roles), we hold.
+The builder eval showed 3-1 for o3-pro, but o3-pro was already the chairman candidate pool at the time.
+Duplicating would defeat the "five distinct reasoners" premise.
+The builder pin held until a non-duplicating candidate arrived: gpt-5.5, promoted on its own 3-1 win in June 2026.

-- Operational override.When a pin's latency or availability degrades a live demo, we ship an emergency pin shift to a vendor with eval-tied quality and normalize later.
+- Operational override.
+When a pin's latency or availability degrades a live demo, we ship an emergency pin shift to a vendor with eval-tied quality and normalize later.
 The chairman pin shifted from o3-pro to claude-opus-4.7 on 2026-04-27 after o3-pro's p99 latency exceeded the function timeout.
 Eval result said tied; operational reality picked the winner.
-Pin is reversible once o3-pro latency normalizes.
+The pin has since been defended on quality in its own right (11 of 12 against claude-opus-4.8 and claude-fable-5 in June 2026) so it no longer rests on the operational story alone.
+That shift also placed the same model on the Risk and Chairman roles: the four reasoner seats remain four distinct vendors, and the shared Chairman pin is a known trade-off, kept because it keeps winning its evals.

 - Methodology integrity overrides results.
 We discovered mid-eval that prompt-comparison runs with independent reasoners produced false-divergence signals (chairman v1 vs v2 appeared to diverge on one scenario).
 We fixed the methodology (shared-reasoner orchestrator) before drawing conclusions.
 Both versions were equivalent under clean isolation.